tinythings/logjet/doc/configuration.md

 - default is `keep`
 - use `drain` when replay should behave like a queue instead of a replayable backlog
-- in `drain` mode, the downstream bridge acknowledges each record only after successful collector export
+- in `drain` mode, the downstream bridge acknowledges each record only after successful export to every configured collector destination
 - in file mode, fully consumed closed segments are deleted; the current active segment stays logically empty until rotation or reopen

 ### `upstream.state-file`